DefGuard/docs/deployment-strategies/standalone-package-based-installation/core.md

 ## Package installation

-All release packages are available at Defguard repository at GitHub on [releases](https://github.com/DefGuard/defguard/releases) page.
-The table below summarises the available option (X.Y.Z stands for a version).
+All release packages are available in the Defguard repository on GitHub on the [releases](https://github.com/DefGuard/defguard/releases) page.
+The table below summarises the available options (`X.Y.Z` stands for a version).

 | Operating system    | Architecture    | Package filename                             |
 |---------------------|-----------------|----------------------------------------------|